 Here are two examples of human errors that we often hear about:

-Human error example 1: Sensitive personal data sent to the wrong person
+Example 1: Sensitive personal data sent to the wrong person

 Ellen is about to send an email.
 Both the message and the attachments contain privacy-sensitive information.
 The message is intended for Matthew, the accountant who has requested specific information.